Atomistica/lammps-netcdf/README.md

     can be variables, compute or fix data prefixed with v_, c_ and f_, respectively.

 The list of atom attributes is identical to the 'custom' dump style.

-Example:
+The 'nc' dump style uses the standard NetCDF library and collects all data onto a single processor before writing.
+The 'nc/mpiio' dump style uses parallel-netcdf and MPI-IO and has better performance on a larger number of processors.
+Note that 'nc' outputs all atoms sorted by tag while 'nc/mpiio' outputs in order of the MPI rank.

+Examples:

 > dump 1 all nc 100 traj.nc type x y z vx vy vz
 > dump_modify 1 append yes at -1 global c_thermo_pe c_thermo_temp c_thermo_press

+> dump 1 all nc/mpiio 1000 traj.nc id type x y z

 INSTALLATION
 ------------